devesh950/MURF-FALCON-AI-VOICE-AGENT-CHALLENGE/challenges/Day 2 Task.md

 - Step 4: **Post the video on LinkedIn** with a description of what you did for the task on Day 2.
 Also, mention that you are building voice agent using the fastest TTS API - Murf Falcon.
 Mention that you are part of the **“Murf AI Voice Agent Challenge”** and don't forget to tag the official Murf AI handle.
 Also, use hashtags **#MurfAIVoiceAgentsChallenge** and **#10DaysofAIVoiceAgents**

 Once your agent is running and your LinkedIn post is live, you’ve completed Day 2.
+ Build an **HTML-based beverage image generation system**.
+- The rendered HTML “drink image” should change according to the order.
+For example:
+  - If the order is **small**, show a small cup; if **large**, show a larger cup.
+  - If the drink has **whipped cream**, visualize it with a simple HTML shape on top of the cup.
+- Instead of the beverage image, you can also render an HTML order receipt.